Ritchie Pickett: Career

 In 2004, Pickett released a live album featuring his contributions from a New Zealand tour with fellow New Zealand songwriter Glen Moffatt and Australian roots songwriter Bill Chambers, father of Kasey Chambers.
 Five years later he was part of the band The Rattler, also featuring former members of Knightshade and the Furys, which released The Leaving.

+Death

 Pickett died on 13 March 2011 at the age of 56.